swsnu/swpp2021-team14/README.md

   * email: swpp@snu.ac.kr
   * password: iluvswpp
-  * Created new account will be added to json server, but as we didn't implemented the proper authentication yet, signing in using the new account will not be suppoted.
+  * Created new account will be added to json server, but as we didn't implemented the proper authentication yet, signing in using the new account will not be supported.